 Social SEO is what helped us get noticed in a very competitive field.
 We compete against traditional marketing agencies.
-Some of our competitors have been around longer and spend a lot more than we do.
+Some of our competitors have been around longer and spend more than we do.
 But because we are a “pure” social media firm, we view social media as our competitive advantage.
-But it’s SEO that makes the phone ring.
-You have to be on page one, right?

-Here’s how it works: SEO code points Google to your social media.
-This educates Google about what it is you do, and adds to Google’s database about your brand and the search term(s) with which you are correlated.
-This is why you absolutely must have a Google Plus account and a Google My Business listing.
+We add SEO code to your website that only Google can see.
+This code educates Google about what it is you do, and adds context to Google’s database about your brand and the search term(s) you are correlated.

 — Sky Alphabet 🚀 (@skyalphabet) July 2, 2017

 Here’s an example using a recent case study.

 This case study is an example that many businesses will relate to.